 - Submissions and Preferred Infrastructure Reports

-The Submissions Report and a Preferred Infrastructure Report (PIR) was prepared in response to submissions made by the community, councils and government agencies and are available to view or download on the DPE Major Projects website.
+The Submissions Report and a Preferred Infrastructure Report (PIR) was prepared in response to submissions made by the community, councils and government agencies and are available to view or download on the DPIE Major Projects website.
 The PIR assesses alternative design options that were an outcome of the EIS exhibition.
 Two changes to the design have been made based on feedback received:

 - Traffic changes will include improved access arrangements on President Avenue

 - The shared cyclist and pedestrian pathway will be extended further south to O'Connell Street, Kogarah.

 The PIR was publicly exhibited from 17 April to 8 May 2019, and is available to view or download on the DPIE Major Project website.